onap/dcaegen2/docs/sections/healthcheck.rst

 DCAE platform and service components are in a ready state.
 The service has a fixed list of platform and service components that are normally deployed when DCAE is first installed, including components deployed with Helm charts and components deployed using Cloudify blueprints.
-In addition, beginning with the Dublin release, the healthcheck service tracks and checks components that are deployed dynamically using Cloudify blueprints after the initial DCAE installation.
+In addition, the healthcheck service tracks and checks components that are deployed dynamically using Cloudify blueprints after the initial DCAE installation.